Manila Bulletin: Reception

-On December 22, 2007, survey results by Nielsen Media Research's Nielsen Media Index Study (Enhanced Wave 2), covering the whole year of 2007, showed that the Manila Bulletin was the choice of 47 "of those who said they had read a broadsheet" with 1.17 million readers.
-This was lower than rivals Philippine Daily Inquirer (53% with 1.3 million readers), and higher than The Philippine Star (42% or 1.05 million readers).
-Nielsen survey also showed that the Panorama came in second with 35% readership, below Sunday Inquirer Magazine (39% readership), and above Starweek (12%).

-Latest Q2 2016 Nielsen Consumer and Media View results put Manila Bulletin, with 48% share of the total Broadsheet market, as the most read Broadsheet in the Philippines.
+The 2016 Second Quarter Nielsen Consumer and Media View results put Manila Bulletin, with 48% share of the total Broadsheet market, as the most read Broadsheet in the Philippines.
 Philippine Daily Inquirer comes in second at 38%, followed by Philippine Star at 14%.

 Results from the global survey 2020 Digital News Report, an annual project of the Reuters Institute for the Study of Journalism at Oxford University, revealed that Manila Bulletin, together with The Philippine Star and TV5, was the second most trusted brand at 68%, behind only GMA Network's 73%.

 Controversy

 On June 5, 2008, a Filipino blogger sued the Bulletin for copyright infringement.
 The photo blogger had discovered that photos that he had taken and posted online had been used by the Manila Bulletin in the "Travel & Tourism" section of its March 21, 2007, issue.
 Apparently, the photographs had been altered and used by the newspaper without the original photographer's consent and without attribution or compensation.
 A month later, the newspaper filed a counter-suit against the blogger claiming "exemplary and moral damages".
 The Manila Bulletin claimed that its use (and alteration, creating derivative works) of the photographs constituted fair use.

+On June 21, 2024, a data officer of the Manila Bulletin and two others were arrested by the National Bureau of Investigation on suspicion of security hacking of private and government websites, including the National Security Council-Armed Forces of the Philippines, banks and Facebook accounts.
+The suspects accused the newspaper's Technology Editor and head of the Information and Communications Technology department, Arturo "Art" Samaniego, of ordering the hacking.
+Samaniego had faced previous charges of cyberattacks against private websites which was dismissed after he made a public apology in 2006.